-An effective process design should generate two outcomes to the final decisions:
+An effective process design should generate final decisions that lead to two main outcomes:

 Doing what works.
-Effective design collects all relevant knowledge on how to achieve an outcome, which enables leaders to take informed decisions that bring better results.
+Effective design collects all relevant knowledge on how to achieve an outcome, which enables leaders to take informed decisions and bring about better results.
+Essentially, the findings of a well-designed process should lead to and support action.

 Faster delivery.
-Effective process engages all relevant partners in designing the right solutions, which makes them more committed to delivering change.
+An effective process engages all relevant partners in designing the right solutions, which makes them more committed to delivering change.
+Essentially, the findings of a well-designed process are instrumental to collaboration.

 There are many typologies of decisions.
 We define two major kinds: